monkeytypegame/monkeytype/CONTRIBUTING.md

 1. [Create a new Firebase project.](https://console.firebase.google.com/u/0/)

-   - The project name doesn't really matter, but just name it `monkeytype`.
+   - The project name doesn't really matter, but the name `monkeytype` would be prefered.
    - Google Analytics is not necessary.

 1. [Install the Firebase CLI](https://firebase.google.com/docs/cli)